 Awww...Orange Coconut rolls.
 It can't get any better than this.
-A recipe from an old friend for my youth.
+A recipe from an old friend from my youth.
 In those days I was just learning how to cook.
 My old neighbor was making these one day when I stopped over.
 The orange coconut smell in her home was glorious.
 I said, okay what are you baking?
 She said an old family recipe, orange coconut rolls.
 Well, I knew I wanted to learn how to make this beautiful creation.

 It took a lot of trial and error for these rolls.
 I was only 21 years old and had not yet worked with yeast.
 There was no internet to check out videos or how to's at that time.
 My Mom didn't make bread or rolls, so she was no help.
 I was definitely on my own.
 The old friend was helpful, but I just couldn't get the hang of working with yeast.
 So I quit trying and just completely forgot about the recipe.